jlengstorf/lengstorf.com/posts/83-dirt-floors/dirt-floors.md

 Once we fixed the dirt floors, we started making incredible progress on timelines that seemed bureaucratically impossible.[^physics]

 [^physics]:
-  It’s an incontrovertible law of business that timelines increase exponentially by the number of approvers on the project.
+  It’s an incontrovertible law of business that the timeline for a project increases exponentially by the number of people who have to approve it.

 By dedicating time to correcting the underlying problems, we went from every developer in the organization wasting multiple days setting up their development environment, to a couple developers spending a week building helper tools.